understanding loneliness

 • not feeling we fit in

-So what can you do?
+So what can you do when you're feeling lonely?

 Connecting with others is an important part of being human.
 Healthy relationships support usgive us a sense of belonging and can improve our mental health and wellbeing.

 It can be hard to develop relationships though, and if we’re feeling lonely it can make this seem even more challenging.
-We might feel awkward or shy, or doubt ourselves and our ability to make friends.
+We might feel awkward, shy, or doubt ourselves and our ability to make friends.
 But none of us are born with social skills, we learn them along the way.
 Building skills isn’t always easy, but with practise and patience, we can get better at it.

 Putting ourselves out there can feel scary, but if we want things to change, we need to support ourselves and take action.
 When we face the things that challenge us, we start to build skills and gain confidence in our ability to cope.